 Figure 4.7 shows moments related to the level of log-income.
-As also often observed in annual data, there is some tension between moments in growth rates and level (see, e.g, Daly et al., 2021).
+As frequently observed in annual data, there exists a certain tension between moments in growth rates and level (see, e.g, Daly et al. (2022)).
 The baseline specification implies a too low increase in the variance of log-income over time.
 This is improved when the persistent shock is removed and the standard deviation of the permanent shock is estimated to be slightly more frequent and has a standard deviation of 0.024 instead of 0.015.
-This is also the case when the transitory shock, ξ_t , is removed.
+This is also the case when the transitory shock, $\xi_t$ , is removed.
 The changes in covariances of the income level are, however, best matched in the baseline specification.